Account Search Logout

 “What is…” Aedan tests Alon.
 “What is the Lion’s name?”

-“He’s called Skipio by his tent-mates,” says Alon.
+“He’s called Skipio by his friends,” says Alon.
 “Decurion by his underlings,”

-Aedan knows how his bitches ended up dead.
+Aedan realizes then, how his bitches got caught.

 “The battle king calls him Lucius Scipio Servius.”
 Eadaoin puts herself between his glare and her brother.
 “All these damned wolves have three names.
 Some go by the middle name, and others by the first,”